arnxvpp/pp/premierplug-talent-management/README.txt

 * Admin interface

 == Upgrade Notice ==

+= 1.3.0 =
+Major update!
+Now you can add unlimited custom post types from the admin panel.
+No code editing required.

 = 1.2.0 =
 This version removes external dependencies.
 All data remains safely in your WordPress database.